jonas2k/cylance-api-tools/README.md

 ## Prerequisites

-The configured application needs the device privileges "read" and "delete token".
+The configured application needs the device privileges "read" and "delete token" as well as the memory protection privilege "read".

 ## Usage